orsett0/spotify_library_downloader/README.md

 - ### Python3

-You need to have Python3 installed to make use of this program.<br>
+You need to have Python3 installed to make use of this program.

 You'll also need to install the modules `loguru` and `click`.

 - ### Node.js

-This is necessary to run Freyr-js and download your music.<br>
+This is necessary to run Freyr-js and download your music.

 You can install it from their [home page](https://nodejs.org/en/download/) or using [nvm](https://github.com/nvm-sh/nvm) (which is recommended from Freyr-js author).

 - ### AtomicParsley

 Another dependency for Freyr-js.
-You can download it from their [Github page](https://github.com/wez/atomicparsley/releases/latest) or from your package manager.<br>
+You can download it from their [Github page](https://github.com/wez/atomicparsley/releases/latest) or from your package manager.

-If you download it manually make sure to put it in the PATH.
+If you download it manually, make sure to put it in the PATH or use the `--atomic-parsley` command line option.

 ## TO-DO List